mrme77/Fantasy-League-Recommender/README.md

 <ul><b>FantasyRF.py</b>An enanched fantasy basketball recommender system class using Random Forest classification to analyze player statistics and generate personalized recommendations matching similar player archetypes and performance patterns.</ul>

+<ul><b>app.py</b> The backend of the application, built using the Flask framework.
+It loads the pickled model, handling user input, running predictions using the recommender, and serving the results to the frontend.</ul>

 Other files:
-- image.png: Readme file intro photo created with AI.
+- image.png: Picture file created with AI and used as a background for the  webapp and in the Readme file.
 - precision_hist.png: Readme file supporting picture.

-The model is turned into a pickle file and used in the web application.
-However, since the file exceeds GitHub's file size limit, it will not be shared to avoid commit issues.
+- pie_chart_missing_values.png: Readme file supporting picture.
+- bar_chart_missing_values.png: Readme file supporting picture.
+- fantasy_rec_model.pkl: Pickle file to serialize and save the model.
+This allows us to efficiently load the pre-trained model during the application runtime without the need to retrain it every time.
+- index.html: This is the frontend of the application, created using HTML (and some basic CSS for styling and interactivity).
+It provides a user-friendly interface where stakeholders can input their preferences or requirements and view the recommended results generated by the model.
+- styles.css: This provides additional graphical enhancments.

 ### Resources

 - [Recommender Engine with SVD](https://machinelearningmastery.com/using-singular-value-decomposition-to-build-a-recommender-system/)